pradovera/pradovera.github.io/_pages/about.md

 - scientific computing (high-performance and parallel programming)

 Being an _applied computational mathematician_, my research work so far has been characterized by a balance between theory (possibility of approximation, convergence, stability) and applications (optimal design problems in electrical and mechanical engineering, simulation of wave propagation).
-In all of this, I have strived for algorithmic efficiency and open-source coding: see [here](https://c4science.ch/source/RROMPy/) for the open-source MOR library `RROMPy` that I have developed during my PhD and [here](https://zenodo.org/search?q=%22Pradovera,%20Davide%22) for some of my open-source contributions on ZENODO.
+In all of this, I have strived for algorithmic efficiency and open-source coding: see [here](https://c4science.ch/source/RROMPy/) for the open-source MOR library `RROMPy` that I have developed during my PhD, and [here](https://zenodo.org/search?q=%22Pradovera,%20Davide%22) and [here](https://github.com/pradovera) for some of my open-source contributions on ZENODO and GitHub, respectively.